 On today’s program, Episode 184, this is Part 1 of a dialogue I had with Andre Roosma of the Netherlands, discussing the written language of Abraham, Moses, and David, often referred to as Paleo-Hebrew.
-We will be speaking about the pictographic roots and basic notions that underlie the earliest biblical script.
-Paleo-Hebrew developed from a script that was used in the West Semitic area, ranging from current Syria to Egypt to the Sinai desert, during the second millennium BCE.
+We will discuss the pictographic roots and basic notions that underlie the earliest biblical script.
+Paleo-Hebrew developed from a script used in the West Semitic area, spanning from modern Syria to Egypt and the Sinai Desert, during the second millennium BCE.
 It is commonly referred to as Proto-Canaanite or Proto-Sinaitic.
 This script later developed into what we know as the block letters of the Hebrew used during the Babylonian Exile and beyond to our present day.
-Our program will begin with Andre’s understanding of how he pronounces the Name (YHWH or YHVH or YAHWEH) and why.

 Podcast: Play in new window | Download